energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 # Project Origin Working Group Meeting DD, MM, YYYY

 Are you participating in the upcoming meeting?
-Then **Please check out the agenda item "_Review status of assignments from last meeting_"**:
+Then **Please check out the agenda item "_Review status of assignments from last meeting_"** and:
 - See if there are any assignments for you.
 - Have you already completed the task?
   - To keep track of what has been done, do like this: ~~to strike out the assignment~~.